“There are precious few public institutions where the faculty feels as close to the students or values them as highly.“

 ⋅ Over 60 undergraduate scholarships & tuition awards granted to new students annually.

-- In partnership with the U.S. Green Building Council, The Princeton Review selected Evergreen as one the highest rated colleges in The Princeton Review’s Guide to 232 Green Colleges.
+- In partnership with the U.S. Green Building Council, The Princeton Review selected Evergreen as one the highest rated colleges in The Princeton Review’s Guide to 232 Green Colleges in 2018.

-- Evergreen earned a top spot on the 2012 Peace Corps college rankings.
+- Evergreen earned a high ranking on the 2018 Peace Corps college rankings.

 For the most current listings, please check the college website.